3 Nanoscale: molecular motors

 3.4.3 Jump-diffusion model of the Lymn–Taylor cycle

-To extend the Marcucci and Truskinovsky (2010) model of the pwer stroke, and describe the whole Lymn–Taylor cycle, Caruel, Moireau, and Chapelle (2019) proposed a jump-diffusion hybrid model, illustrated in Figure 3.10 (a).
+To extend the Marcucci and Truskinovsky model37 of the power stroke, and describe the whole Lymn–Taylor cycle, Caruel, Moireau and Chapelle proposed a jump-diffusion hybrid model,38 illustrated in Figure 3.8 (a).
 The state of the myosin motor is parametrized by the following stochastic variables

-The stochastic jump dynamics is formulated by Chaintron et al. (2023) using the concept of Poisson random measures, which allows to write the stochastic differential equation describing the dynamics of the discrete variable \(\alpha_{t}\).
-The jump process involves four transition rates
+The stochastic jump dynamics is formulated by Chaintron et al. using the concept of Poisson random measures, which allows to write the stochastic differential equation describing the dynamics of the discrete variable

 3.4.4 Mean field approximation